avanishd-3/simple-cache/README.md

    | FLUSHDB  | None                                                                       |
    | SHUTDOWN | No optional arguments supported<br><br>Does not fail b/c no saving to disk<br><br>Signal handling not implemented |
 </details>

+## Configuration Options

+- Port: Pass --port flag to shell script to change port simple cache uses.
+The default port is 6379, just like Redis.